mattrobenolt/connect-access/README.md

 To allow or disallow, the ip rule is prefixed with a `+` or `-`.
 If no qualifier is specified, it's allowed to `allow`.

+Rules are executed first to last and ends when the first rule is matched.
+If no match is found, assumes allow everything.

 ### Example Rules

 ```javascript